Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 Inspection and testing instruments for railway construction

-The licence also supports maintenance-related trading activity, allowing licence holders to supply spare parts and servicing equipment to contractors and rail operators across the region.
+The license also supports maintenance-related trading activity, allowing license holders to supply spare parts and servicing equipment to contractors and rail operators across the region.

 This activity is well-suited to a broad range of business profiles, including international equipment manufacturers seeking a regional distribution base, independent traders sourcing machinery from Europe or Asia for GCC resale, engineering firms diversifying into equipment supply, and procurement specialists serving large rail contractors.
 The free zone structure is particularly attractive to foreign investors who wish to retain full ownership of their business without requiring a local sponsor.